fevberr/fevberr/README.md

 ---

 ## Note
 Some code is intentionally obfuscated to protect my work.
-You can run it through a wifi payload or analyzer to verify there's nothing malicious.
+You can run it through a VirusTotak or analyzer to verify theres nothing maliciouss

 ---